benj-lazaro/100-days-of-code-python-pro-bootcamp/day-17-quiz-game/readme.md

 ### What does it do?
 The program will:
-* Ask a question to the user; answerable by True or False
+* Ask a question to the user that is answerable by True or False
 * Informs the user if they got it right or wrong
-* Gives the user a score
+* Give the user a score of 1 for each correct answer

 ### How does it work?
 On the command-line (or terminal), type the following:<br>